 impulse (RF Toolbox).

 The S-Parameter file representing the baseband channel should be a Touchstone 1.0 (.sNp) file.
-Typically these are extracted from a software EDA tool or laboratory VNA, each with a port reference impedance of 50-Ohms.
-The following properties are the main settings you would use to extract an impulse response of the concatenated Transmitter-Channel-Receiver network:
+Typically these are extracted from a software EDA tool or laboratory VNA with a port reference impedance (50-Ohms is recommended).
+The following properties are the main settings you would use to extract an impulse response of the concatenated Transmitter-Channel-Receiver circuit network:

 FileName - Filename of the S-Parameter to be imported.